Catherine (video game): Development

 Different cover artwork was created by Soejima for the 360 and PS3 versions—the PS3 cover showed Catherine showing off her cleavage, while the 360 cover had Katherine lying on her front showing her behind.
 Soejima was originally told by Hashino to create covers that would catch people's eyes in stores; the different cover arts for different versions was chosen as they felt it would be interesting.
 The two characters were originally going to be in identical, near-naked poses.
 This was changed due to the character's different charms, which it was felt would be lost if they were posed in such a way.
 Soejima went through multiple cover designs, with one being the two characters holding different cutlery utensils.
 Hashino had little involvement beyond his initial instruction, but did ask that more of Katherine's back be shown in the image.
 The covers exemplified each character's contrasting appeal: Catherine's cleavage showed off her youthful beauty, while displaying Katherine's behind was meant to evoke her more motherly charms.
 This artwork was used for retail posters, but Atlus also created alternate artwork for stores that wanted something less risqué.

-Catherine protagonist Vincent made a cameo appearance in Persona 3 Portable, the PlayStation Portable remake of Persona 3.
+Catherine protagonist Vincent Brooks made a cameo appearance in Persona 3 Portable, the PlayStation Portable remake of Persona 3.
 The port's protagonists can run into Vincent, who makes reference to the events of Catherine.
 Vincent was included in Persona 3 Portable as it was created by the same development team as Catherine, but the version of Vincent in Persona 3 Portable is not the same as that used in Catherine.
 Despite the possibility, staff have discounted either an anime adaptation or further games in the series, the latter due to its challenging production.